-Google offers fantastic opportunities for businesses to get noticed, recognized, and found thanks to its online directory tools like Google My Business and Google Maps.
+Google offers fantastic opportunities for businesses to get noticed, recognized, and found thanks to its online directory tools like Google Business Profile (GBP), formerly Google My Business, and Google Maps.
 More and more, local searchers are using Google to look up businesses in their area for information they need quickly and conveniently.

 The majority of your prospective customers still use Google to find local businesses near them––businesses where they are guaranteed to spend their money.
 In fact, about 80% of Google searches with “local intent” end in conversion.
 That’s huge.

 This begs the question: How can you make your business stand out on Google Maps?

 The answer?
 Google Maps marketing.
 Here’s what you need to know.

 What Is Google Maps Marketing?

 Google Maps marketing is simply the optimization of your business’s presence in Google Maps, with the goal of increasing your brand’s visibility.
 The goal is to increase your business’s visibility in order to rank higher on Google Search and ultimately increase your traffic.